12 Amazing Uses of Epsom salt in the Garden

-This salt is a magic solvent, it activates the process of absorption in plant soil solution and aids plant in the uptake of other essential nutrients such as, phosphorus, nitrogen and sulfur.
-It commonly used in commercial fertilizer for purpose.
+This salt is a magic solvent, it activates the process of absorption in plant soil solution and aids plant in the uptake of other essential nutrients such as, phosphorus, nitrogen, and sulfur.
+It commonly used in commercial fertilizer.

 5. Soil Conditioner